Story

 Next, I learned about the harmful dyeing practices in the textile industry.
 I turned to natural botanical dyeing, an ancient method that allowed me to create beautiful, eco-friendly pillowcases by hand.
 My passion for creating sustainable luxury items grew, and the idea of launching a line of botanical silk pillowcases didn’t seem far-fetched anymore.

 By 2021, I introduced a healing product line that included herbal bundles and candles designed to help people slow down and create meaningful rituals.
-In 2022, I launched Dreamcycle®—my organic silk pillowcases—along with other products from women-owned businesses that aligned with my core values of craftsmanship, sustainability, and storytelling.
+In 2022, I launched Dreamcycle®—my botanically dyed organic silk pillowcases—along with other products from women-owned businesses that aligned with my core values of craftsmanship, sustainability, and storytelling.

 Kelleher is my middle name and my grandmother’s maiden name, meaning “lover of company.”
-My mission is to honor my ancestors and bring beauty to the world by creating products that respect the Earth and its inhabitants.
+My mission is to honor my ancestors and bring beauty to the world by creating things that respect the Earth and its inhabitants.
 Together, we can build a world we all want to live in.

 -Molly Dunn, Founder